top of page

 • Assist the camp director in managing, administering, and overseeing daily operations of youth programs on-site for outdoor nature camps

-• Reliably attend and actively participate in camp training online and on-site, rain or shine (training is the week of June 5 for summer camps)
+• Reliably attend and actively participate in camp training online and on-site, rain or shine (training is the week before camp sessions start)

-• Reliably and punctually attend outdoor nature camps on-site, rain or shine, M-F 8:30 AM-4:30 PM (summer camps are June 12-Aug 11 for 5-day sessions Mon-Fri each week except for a 4-day session the week of July 4th)
+• Reliably and punctually attend outdoor nature camps on-site, rain or shine, M-F 8:25 AM-4:35 PM

 • Assist the camp director in supervising and training camp counselors on-site, providing modeling, prompt fading, positive feedback, and constructive feedback